- You can make copies of the Extreme Encryption flash drive, BUT...:

 - Do not even dream of exporting this product.
 Be aware that passing it within the United States to a national of a sanctioned destination country constitutes export, a serious offence under the Bureau of Industry and Security's Export Administration Regulations.
 And you might want to familiarize yourself with the federal government's Export Consolidated Screening List.

 Think of maintaining a Windows PC in the office for use by anyone who is encrypting or decrypting.
-Almost any surplus Windows PC will do.
+Almost any surplus Windows PC will do, Windows 7 or later.
 If that computer is never connected and has any wireless access blocked, then hackers cannot invade, track, eavesdrop, or do malevolent things.
 Keystrokes cannot be sent out from a computer disconnected from the Internet.
 Hackers are cut off from any information.

 Incidentally, if all your group members are in the same office, they do not even need copies of the Extreme Encryption flash drive.
 The MarpxAAAA and MarpxPrivacy directories can be copied directly onto the disconnected Windows PC.